Supermagnum/double-dip/README.md

 The reason why these devices often sound tinny is because the piezo sensor presents its signal through a series capacitance which is small, typically 15nF or less.
 When wired to a normal 50 kilohm line input this forms a high-pass filter, which eliminates the bass.

 This circuit board solves that, and amplifies the signal.
-How many dB it amplifies is dependent on the potmeters position.
+How many dB it amplifies is dependent on the resistance on the resistors used.The data for that is on the schematic diagram.

 It's fairly easy and straight forward to solder the components to the circuit board, a nice pointy soldering iron, solder, a magnifying glass, and a ohm or multimeter is all that is needed.
 Of course one needs a suitable metal box, and the circuit boards components must not come in contact with the metal box.
 That will cause short circuit, so it's best mounted on stand offs.
-Also, use the magnifying glass to check that no one of the soldering pads has been bridged an that the diodes is in the correct direction.
+Also, use the magnifying glass to check that no one of the soldering pads has been bridged.

 It can be used for a reverb plate, listening to the insides of a engine,recording the sound of vibrating things.
 You will need two piezoelectric disks for that, mounted in a metal box.
 Non electric conductive super glue is useable for that.
 Just glue them to a flat surface.
 The piezoelectric disks should be electrically insulated from the metal box.